gontcharovd/website/index.md

 The first commercialized open-source implementation of a Unified Namespace.

-1. **Trust & Ownership**: Open-source IIoT platform developed in Germany and operating across 6 continents.
+1. **Trust & Ownership**: open-source IIoT-platform developed in Germany and operating across 6 continents.
-2. **Achieve Adoption**: User-friendly interfaces for OT, IT and business personnel.
+2. **Achieve Adoption**: user-friendly interfaces for OT, IT and business personnel.
-3. **Get support**: Active community where 2500 users and system integrators help each other.
+3. **Get support**: active community where 2500 users and system integrators help each other.

 ### Here’s How It Works: